rudresh051/DevOps/ComputerNetworks/Lecture003.md

 ![alt text](image-27.png)

-2. **Direct Broadcasting** - Transmitting data from one computer to all other computer in the different N/W is called as Direct Broadcasting
+2. **Directed Broadcasting** - Transmitting data from one computer to all other computer in the different N/W is called as Direct Broadcasting

 ![alt text](image-28.png)